MannyASM/Herc-TK4/README.md

 # Herc-TK4

-These are various modules that explore assembly and other dev languages utilizing the Hercules TK4 platform.
+These are various modules that explore assembly utilizing the Hercules TK4 platform.
 Thank you to all who have shared and are sharing their passion for IBM mainframe development.
 Special thanks to Moshix and Jay Moseley.